Firoz01/M360-NodeJs-backend-task/README.md

 ```
 src>api>M360.postman_collection.json
 ```
-Open it on Postman software, You will see all api route with documentation and able to test the api end point
+Import this JSON file on Postman software, You will see all api route with documentation and able to test the api end point

 Thanks
 Md Firoz Mia
+Software Engineer